 Know the differences but not sure where to find the gels you need?
 Fixed and gradient gels can either be poured in the lab or purchased pre-cast.
 If you pour the gels yourself, it is easier to change acrylamide gel percentage.
 Pre-cast gels are available in a wide variety of acrylamide gel percentages, but each type must be purchased.

-Take your experiment one step further and watch the Preparing the Gel learning path on the Lambda U® education portal to optimize your gel preparation and practices.
+Take your experiment one step further and watch the Preparing the Gel learning path on the Lambda U® Education Portal to optimize your gel preparation and practices.
+If you ever have questions about types of Western blot gels and when to use them, please feel free to contact us at your convenience.
+We'd love to walk you through your options and help you find the best solution for your protocol.

 Powered by Froala Editor